-CO6: Design and develop franchising.
+CO6: Formulate different types of franchising and its impact on the business.
 [K6]

 UNIT-I: BASIC CONCEPT OF RETAILING

 Retail development-types and functions of retailers-multi channel retailing-organized retailing in India-special characteristics of retailing-services retailing-legislation for retailing in India.